- About Us

 Once complete, all nine of PWSD’s well houses will have filtration installed in them.

 PWSD’s Canyons and Ridgegate Well Houses were the first well facilities to have filtration installed.
 Both facilities have been outfitted with gravity filtration units with silica sand and anthracite media.
-The filters will be full integrated as of October 2021 and will each treat roughly 1 million gallons of water per day (MGD).
+The filters will be fully integrated as of October 2021 and will each treat roughly 1 million gallons of water per day (MGD).

 What’s the timeline for this project?